-The Gas segment develops, owns and operates, or holds interests in, natural gas, liquefied petroleum gas ("LPG"), ethane pipelines, storage facilities for LNG, transportation, distribution and sale of natural gas in the states of Baja California, Sonora, Sinaloa, Coahuila, Chihuahua, Durango, Tamaulipas, Chiapas, San Luis Potosi, Tabasco, Veracruz, Nuevo Leon and Jalisco, Mexico.
-It also owns and operates a LNG terminal in Baja California, Mexico, for importing, storing and regasifying LNG.
+The Gas segment develops, owns and operates, or holds interests in, natural gas and ethane pipelines, transportation, distribution and sale of natural gas in the states of Baja California, Sonora, Sinaloa, Coahuila, Chihuahua, Durango, Chiapas, San Luis Potosi, Tabasco, Veracruz and Nuevo Leon, Mexico.

-The Company develops marine and in-land terminals for the reception, storage and delivery of refined products, located in Veracruz, Estado de Mexico, Puebla, Baja California, Sinaloa, Colima and Jalisco, Mexico.
+The Storage segment owns and operates a liquefied natural gas ("LNG") terminal in Baja California, Mexico, for importing, storing and regasifying LNG.
+Additionally, storage spheres of liquid petroleum gas ("LPG") in Jalisco, Mexico and a LPG pipeline in Tamaulipas, Mexico.
+The Company develops marine and in - land terminals for the reception, storage and delivery of refined products, located in Veracruz, Estado de Mexico, Puebla, Baja California, Sinaloa, Colima and Jalisco, Mexico.

-The Power segment develops, owns and operates, solar projects located in Baja California, Aguascalientes, Sonora and Chihuahua, Mexico, owns and operates a natural gas fired power plant that includes two gas turbines and one steam turbine in Baja California, Mexico, owns a wind farm located in Nuevo Leon, Mexico, and holds interests in a renewable energy project in a joint venture in Baja California, Mexico.
-The renewable energy projects use the wind resources to serve customers in Mexico and in the U. S., respectively.
+The Power segment develops, owns and operates solar projects located in Baja California, Aguascalientes, Sonora, and Chihuahua, Mexico, a natural gas fire power plant that includes two gas turbines and one steam turbine in Baja California, Mexico to serve customers in U.S.; and a wind farm located in Nuevo Leon, Mexico, and holds interests in a renewable energy project in a JV in Baja California, Mexico.
+The renewable energy projects use the solar and wind resources to serve customers in Mexico and in the U.S.